dnlbauer/WHAM/README.md

 To perform bayesian bootstrapping in WHAM, use the ```-bt <RUNS>``` flag to perform <RUNS> individual bootstrapping runs.
 The error estimates of bin probabilities and free energy will be given as standard error (SE) in a separate column (+/-) in the output file.
 If no error analysis is performed, these columns are set to 0.0.

+Autocorrelation analysis
+---
+With the ```--uncorr``` flag, WHAM calculates the autocorrelation time ```tau``` for all timeseries and all collective variables.
+Timeseries are then filtered based on their highest autocorrelation time to remove correlated samples from the dataset.
+This reduces the number of data points but can improve the accuracy of the result.

+For filtering, the statistical inefficiency `g` is calculated: ```g = 1 + 2*tau```, and only every `g`th element of the timeseries is used for unbiasing.
+A more detailed description of the method can be found in *Chodera, J.D. et al. (2007).
+Use of the weighted histogram analysis method for the analysis of simulated and parallel tempering simulations, JCTC 3(1):26-41*

 Examples
 ---